navpil/navpil.github.io/art/power-cult-eng.md

 Apparently the goal is to simply destroy Ukraine, but they'd better lie about something than clearly admit that.

-By attacking Ukraine, russians say that they "liberate them" (мы их освобождаем).
+By attacking Ukraine, Russians say that they "liberate them" (мы их освобождаем).
-People in Ukraine react with dark humor on this phrase, like "russians liberated me from my leg" or "russians liberated me from my flat".
+People in Ukraine react with dark humor on this phrase, like "Russians liberated me from my leg" or "Russians liberated me from my flat".

-As for shelling of Ukrainian cities, russians say that
+As for shelling of Ukrainian cities, Russians say that

 > Ukrainians bomb themselves, we only shoot at military targets

-...which is particularly unconvincing if to remember what happened to Mariupol, heavily shelled by russian armed forces.
+...which is particularly unconvincing if to remember what happened to Mariupol, heavily shelled by Russian armed forces.

 Russians bombed Odesa port the day after the signing of the grain export agreement.
 This demonstrates how much are the pieces of paper signed by Russia worth.

-The most famous paper signed by russia for Ukrainians is a Budapest Memorandum.
+The most famous paper signed by Russia for Ukrainians is a Budapest Memorandum.
-For those who don't know - Ukraine gave all of the atomic weapons to russia.
+For those who don't know - Ukraine gave all of the atomic weapons to Russia.
 Russia (together with USA and UK) promised to protect Ukraine from any sovereignty violations.

 Russians claim that "Nazis are in power in Ukraine", although they cannot provide any evidence.